scottywong/appacademy-open/README.md

-# **App Academy Open Clone**
+# **Build Academy**

-This is a prototype that clones the App Academy Open, a learning management system.
+This is a prototype of a learning management system, inspired by App Academy Open.
 In this prototype, there are two user personas.

 As admins, one can create customized courses and enroll students into their courses.